ecoshub/gameserver/README.md

 ### Client Game Request

-Client send a initial message that contains a "token" if token is valid (and there is enough participant to create a game of course) server responds it with a gameID and clientID.
+Client sends an initial message that contains a "token" if token is valid (and there are enough participant to create a game of course) server responds it with a gameID and clientID.

 Client uses those information to send a initial UDP register message.

-Client waits for **game started** event and send a pseudo random events to other server.
+Client waits for **game started** event and send a pseudo random events to the server.

 When **game over** event has arrived client ends its process.